Jack-Dane/odoo-wp-plugin/README.md

 * Ideally Odoo 14 or greater as versions before 14 don't support API keys.
 A password should work instead of an API key but is ill-advised.

+## Troubleshooting
+* There is a test button for each connection row.
+Press this to make a test connection to check authentication before assuming the connection details are correct.
+* Errors that have caused a form to not submit to Odoo will be shown in the "Odoo Submit Errors" tab.

 # Contributing

 * Run `runE2ETests.sh` before making a pull request.
+* Assume that this will be run on a Linux machine and has docker installed.

 ## Try with Docker